Anthony Forster (political scientist): Academic career

 Forster began his academic career while a postgraduate student at the University of Oxford.
 He was a lecturer at St Hilda's College, Oxford, from 1985 to 1986.
 He later held positions at the University of Nottingham (1996–2000), King's College, London (2000–2002) and the University of Bristol (2002–2006).
 From 2006 he worked at Durham University and from 2011 held the positions of deputy vice-chancellor and honorary professor of politics.

 In 2012 Forster was appointed as the vice-chancellor of the University of Essex, where he has presided over reforms that seek to emphasize the university's commitment to education and teaching, as well as to research, alongside a strategic goal of increasing student numbers by 50 percent by 2019.
 He was criticized in 2014 by author and academic Marina Warner, after she resigned from the university, who argued that decision-making power at Essex had been handed to administrators at the expense of academics.

+In August 2023, Forster announced his intention to retire in July 2024.
+In November 2024, shortly after he stepped down, the University announced they would cut 200 jobs due to a £29 million 'shortfall', blaming government decisions on funding an internationals students.